aqibafarman/Global-CO2-emissions-dashboard/README.md

 ## Tools & Technologies
 - Power BI: For creating interactive dashboards.
-- Power Query: For data extraction and cleaning.
+- Power Query: or data extraction, transformation, and cleaning.

 ## Data Source
 The dataset used for this project is visualizing_global_co2_data.csv, which provides information about global CO2 emissions over the past 250 years.

-1️⃣ Connected to the visualizing_global_co2_data.csv and familiarized myself with the dataset.
+## Data Preparation Steps (Power Query)

-Analyzed which countries are the largest contributors to CO2 emissions.
+1. Connected to the visualizing_global_co2_data.csv and familiarized myself with the dataset.Analyzed which countries are the largest contributors to CO2 emissions.
-2️⃣ Applied a data source filter to exclude NULL ISO Codes for accurate country-level analysis.
+2. Applied a data source filter to exclude NULL ISO Codes for accurate country-level analysis.

-3️⃣ Converted all fields with "CO2" in their names to Number (Whole) data type and changed them to be continuous measures.
+3. Converted all fields with "CO2" in their names to Number (Whole) data type and changed them to be continuous measures.

-4️⃣ Created a new integer parameter "Top N" with a default value of 10 to dynamically filter the top CO2-emitting countries
+4. Created a new integer parameter "Top N" with a default value of 10 to dynamically filter the top CO2-emitting countries

 ## Key Features of the Dashboard:
 1. Top N Emission Countries: Analysis of the top contributors to CO2 emissions across different time periods.